Theldus/wsServer/README.md

 ### A complete example

-More examples, including the respective html files, can be found in examples/ folder, ;-).
+More examples, including their respective html files, can be found in examples/ folder, ;-).

 ```c